rebeclem/EV_konzo/QA.md

 cd Analysis
 ```

-Call fastqc on the raw sequence files.
+Call FastQC on the raw sequence files.
 ```
 module load fastqc
 for f in Konzo*; do